-Who this is for: Organization owners who need to understand how their organization is using Claude and how quickly it is consuming credits.Use this page to review requests, tokens, spend, top users, and credit balance over time across your organization.
+Who this is for: Organization owners who need to understand how their organization is using Claude and how quickly it is consuming credits.Use this page to review requests, tokens, spend, top users, and credit balance over time across your organization, and to download the data as CSV files for offline reporting.
 Because this data takes a moment to compute, the page starts with a Load analytics button.
 After the data loads, the results are cached for the rest of your session.
 You can click Refresh to fetch the latest numbers, and this button becomes available again 30 seconds after the previous load.
+A Download menu next to Refresh saves what the page shows as CSV files, described in CSV exports.

 How the data is gathered